Employment Rights Act 2025 — Changes already in force

 April 2026 — Already in force

-• Paternity and parental leave available from day 1 of employment
+• Paternity leave available from day 1 of employment (paternity pay still requires 26 weeks' service)

 Oct